About tax relief

 How long is tax relief applicable?

-Tax relief applies for five* years from the start of your stay in Sweden.
+Tax relief applies for seven* years from the start of your stay in Sweden.
 Consequently, the time when your started working here is immaterial to the period of validity of the decision.

 In applying the decision, the Swedish Tax Agency decides the precise period of validity in accordance with the facts of the case.